Best consultants

 My Experience

-I joined FIPRA in January, bringing over 20 years’ experience in government affairs and public policy at a national, EU, European, and international level and in corporate and trade association environments.
+I have 25 years’ experience in government affairs and public policy at a national, EU, European, and international level and in agency, corporate and trade association environments.

 I started out working on environment policy with the Irish Business and Employers Confederation (IBEC) in Dublin, before moving to its EU representation office, and subsequently joining global professional services company, Accenture.